 Thanks to technological advances, more and more retail businesses are going online.
 The COVID-19 pandemic propelled this growth even further, as lockdowns forced people to shop online more and businesses to go digital.

-In 2021, 12 to 24 million online shops were vying for consumers’ attention.
+In 2023, over 25 million online shops are vying for consumers’ attention.
 And this number is only expected to grow.
 To increase their chances in this highly competitive space, even small players need to adopt the technologies driving the growth of major eCommerce brands.

 You may have heard about AI chatbots and ML fraud detectors.
 You may even be familiar with how AI and ML work but don’t really know how they translate in the eCommerce space.

-We’re here to guide you on the real-world ways to use machine learning in eCommerce.
-We’ll show you how the likes of Amazon and Alibaba use ML to their advantage and how even smaller players can catch up with these innovations.
+We’re here to guide you on the real-world machine learning use cases in eCommerce.
+You’ll see how the likes of Amazon and Alibaba use ML to their advantage and how even smaller players can catch up with these innovations.

-A recommendation engine uses ML algorithms to filter data and suggest items relevant to a user.
-It processes large volumes of information to predict which content, products, or services are most likely to catch the customers’ attention and interest.
+The recommendation engine is one example of using machine learning for eCommerce.
+It processes large volumes of information to predict which content, products, or services are most likely to catch customers’ attention.